Readri205/MS2_Project/README.md

       * When the user submits their details by clicking the 'Send Contact Details' button, a modal pops up to confirm that details have been sent.

 *   ### Future Features
-    * Expand the site to include other Continents
+    * A 'quick search' will be placed at the top of both the 'Home' page and the 'Country Details' to facilitate regular users that wish to immediately see the details for any particular country as soon as they come onto the site.
-    * Expand the site to include more details on the countries
+    * Expand the site to include more details on the countries.
     * Update the API references for data such that the site 'maintains' itself when the World Bank Database updates the API data.
-Currently, some data is supplied via manual and CSV input which will require a manual process to update when the data is refreshed.
+Currently, some data is supplied via 'Manual Input' and 'CSV File' input which will require a manual process to update when the data is refreshed.
-    * Amend the Drop Down Search function to return the Country list in alphabetical order.
     * Amend the 'Home' page pie charts to ensure appropriate rendering on screen sizes at 280px size.
+    * Social media icons link to respective social media website home pages.
+Social media links will in future feature link directly to RMC Ltd social media connections.

 ## Technologies Used